akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 `akka.Main` is deprecated in favour of starting the `ActorSystem` from a custom main class instead. `akka.Main` was not adding much value and typically a custom main class is needed anyway.

+### Pluggable DNS

+Plugging in your own DNS implementation is now deprecated and will be removed in `2.7.0`, it was originally added to support a third party DNS provided that supported SRV records.
+The built in `async-dns` now supports SRV records.

+The `resolve` and `cached` methods on the `DNS` extension have also been deprecated in favour of ones that take in `DnsProtocol.Resolve`.
+These methods return a new types that include SRV records.

 ## Remoting

 ### Default remoting is now Artery TCP